sergiodxa/remix-auth/docs/strategies/apple.md

 ## Caveats with the current Stragegy

-There are 2 main caveats with this Strategy currently.

-1. Apple uses a POST to the specified Callback URL therefore we forward that to a GET Endpoint via a custom Action in Remix.
-2. For now we only support the "email" or none scope.
+There is one main caveats with this Strategy currently.
+Since Apple only provides scope information (username and email) with the `form_post` respond parameter which is incompatible with the OAuth 2.0 strategy we currently don't support any of the scopes ("email" of "name").

 ## Create your session storage